Charlie Sloth: Career

-Sloth came to notability in 2007 after he won Most Original Video at the CraveFest Awards Canada for music video "Guided Tour of Camden".

 Most of Sloth's career as a radio DJ has been spent on BBC Radio 1 and BBC Radio 1Xtra, presenting The Rap Show on Saturday nights and his weeknight late show The 8th.
 He was previously a presenter on the weekday drivetime show on BBC Radio 1Xtra.

 His trademark freestyle brand, Fire in the Booth, has been described as "...a real mark of prestige in the scene, especially for newcomers" with MCs from grime and hip-hop coming into the studio to perform.
 Akala, Avelino, Devlin, Professor Green, K Koke, Lowkey, Mic Righteous, Bugzy Malone, Big Narstie, Tinie Tempah, Wretch 32, Drake, Big Shaq, Migos and others have performed on Fire in the Booth.
 Canadian rapper Drake's appearance was "...four or five years in the making", with Sloth noting in 2018 that it was one of his favourite moments of the show.

-2007
+2007 – 2008

-Sloth created a weekly online video series Being Charlie Sloth, which was picked up by WorldStarHipHop.com.
+Sloth came to notability in 2007, after he won Most Original Video at the CraveFest Awards Canada for music video "Guided Tour of Camden".
+He also created a weekly online video series Being Charlie Sloth, which was picked up by WorldStarHipHop.com.
 The show ran for 59 episodes.

-2008–2019

 In 2008, Sloth won Best Rap/Hip-Hop/R&B Unsigned Artist at the CraveFest awards in Canada.
 He released Hard Being Good in the same year.